 Fermenting cucumbers is an easy way to preserve the summer harvest.
 In Israel, lacto-fermented cucumbers are basically Israeli pickles, the ones I grew up consuming by the gallon. let me show you how to make Israeli pickles!

+There are so many ways to make pickles.
+Honestly, I didn’t know that there were so many ways to preserve cucumbers and make pickles until I landed here in the U.S. back in 2005.
 In my home country, Israel, we mostly eat pickles in brine (fermented cucumbers) and some people also like pickles that are preserved in a mixture of salt and vinegar but that’s it.
 They are the only two kinds.

 Fermenting Cucumbers: Making Israeli Pickles…

+And so, I set out to recreate my childhood pickles which meant fermenting cucumbers.
 But that wasn’t as easy as I thought it would be.
-The kinds of cucumbers they use in Israel for pickling is different than the ones we use here.
+The kinds of cucumbers they use in Israel for pickling is different than the kind we use here.
 Also, I’ve always just eaten them from a store-bought can, I didn’t have a family recipe to go by.

 I’ve tried all kinds of things and it took some experimenting but I think that I can now safely say that I’ve found my recipe.
 The recipe that produces fermented cucumbers just like the ones I grew up eating.
 And I am super happy to say that it’s simple and takes only minutes to put together.

 - Should You Remove the Blossom End Before Fermenting Cucumbers?